openstack/nova/doc/source/admin/cells.rst

   instances being built but not yet scheduled.

-- The :program:`nova-conductor` service which offloads long-running tasks for the API-level service and insulates compute nodes from direct database access
+- The :program:`nova-conductor` service which offloads long-running tasks for the API-level services and insulates compute nodes from direct database access

 - The :program:`nova-compute` service which manages the virt driver and hypervisor host.